Prick (slang): Middle Ages to 18th century

-The bawdy hand of the dial is now upon the prick of noon. - Mercutio, in Romeo and Juliet.

-In the 16th and 17th centuries, "my prick" was used as a term of endearment by 'immodest maids' for their boyfriends.
+In the 16th and 17th centuries, "my prick" was used as a term of endearment by "immodest maids" for their boyfriends.

 The word is listed in Francis Grose's A Classical Dictionary of the Vulgar Tongue as "prick: the virile member" in 1788.

 A popular saying during the 18th century was: "May your prick and your purse never fail you."

 19th to 20th centuries

-In the Victorian Era, the slang form of prick was hidden away from most "respectable" literature.
-Even earlier, an 1807 edition of The Family Shakespeare eliminated the 'prick' verse from As You Like It, and continued without it in subsequent editions.
+In the Victorian era, the slang form of prick was hidden away from most "respectable" literature.
+Even earlier, an 1807 edition of The Family Shakespeare eliminated the "prick" verse from As You Like It, and continued without it in subsequent editions.
 In 1861, at least one version of Shakespeare had replaced prick with thorn.
-However, prick continued to appear in Victorian pornography such as Walter's My Secret Life, who used it 253 times, as well as in the works of Scottish poet Robert Burns, who used it with 'vulgar good humour'.
+However, prick continued to appear in Victorian pornography, such as Walter's My Secret Life, who used it 253 times, as well as in the works of Scottish poet Robert Burns, who used it with "vulgar good humour".

-Prick started to take on the sense of 'fool' or contemptible person in the 19th century, usually preceded by 'silly'.
-"The semantic association between stupidity and terms for the penis is noticeably strong" notes Hughes.
+Prick started to take on the sense of 'fool' or 'contemptible person' in the 19th century, usually preceded by silly.
+"The semantic association between stupidity and terms for the penis is noticeably strong", notes Hughes.
 Silverton observes that "whereas the French place idiocy with the vagina, the Yiddish and English place it with the penis, with shmuck and prick."

-In Farmer and Henley's A Dictionary of Slang and Colloquial English in 1905, the two definitions of prick are "a term of endearment (1540)", or "a pimple."
+In Farmer and Henley's A Dictionary of Slang and Colloquial English in 1905, the two definitions of prick are "a term of endearment (1540)", or "a pimple".